OUR SITE USES FRAMES TO ACHIEVE A NOSTALGIC LOOK – IF

 self-accounting sub-Branch procedures, under the “watchful eye” of the parent

-Branch.
-It was with great sadness that
+It was with great sadness that we reported the

-we reported the closure of this Branch in March 2011.
-Our editor fondly remembers visiting this
+closure of this Branch in March 2011.

-Dalton in Furness Branch four times a year as part of his former duties with
+four times a year as part of his former duties with Barclays… At the end of 1964, it is time for the

-the end of 1964, it is time for the Branch Manager, Mr L N Cross to retire,
+Branch Manager, Mr L N Cross to retire, and as ever, Martins Bank Magazine is

-Cross retires as the last Manager, the Branch becomes a self accounting sub
+there for the celebration.
+When Mr Cross retires as the last Manager, the

-to Barrow in Furness, with a Clerk in Charge heading the staff. mr cross, Manager of Dalton-in-Furness
+Charge heading the staff. mr cross, Manager of Dalton-in-Furness

 Branch for the past five years, gave a very enjoyable cocktail party on his

 retirement in November after nearly 45 years in the Bank's service.
-Thirty-four former colleagues and staff, representing
+Thirty-four former colleagues and staff, representing many

-to several worthy public causes.
+several worthy public causes.
 Mr Ion (Manager, Barrow-in-Furness) then

 reminded Mr Cross of a few happenings in their days together at Kendal and